Denys-Bushulyak/bushuliak.github.io/docs/index.md

 ## Education

-Vinnitsa National Technical University (from 2008 to 2009) Specialist[?][2]
-Degree, in Machine Building Processes: Automation of Machine Building Engineering.
+Vinnitsa National Technical University (from 2008 to 2009) Specialist^ Degree, in Machine Building Processes: Automation of Machine Building Engineering.

+^ for understanding: In Ukraine, this is between a bachelor’s and a master’s degree.

 ⸻